pydoit/doit/doc/index.rst

 .. topic:: self documented

-  `doit` command allows you to list and obtain help/documentaion for tasks (:ref:`more <cmd-list>`)
+  `doit` command allows you to list and obtain help/documentation for tasks (:ref:`more <cmd-list>`)

 .. topic:: inotify integration

-  built-in support for a long-running process that automaticly re-execute tasks based on file changes by external process (linux/mac only) (:ref:`more <cmd-auto>`)
+  built-in support for a long-running process that automatically re-execute tasks based on file changes by external process (linux/mac only) (:ref:`more <cmd-auto>`)